smarthug/multiview-expermental/README.md

 three.js multiview experimental

 ## feature
-- One Scene , One Renderer.
+- Use Only One Scene and One Renderer.
 Just multiple canvas elements and cameras
 - camera-controls implemented

 ## TODO
 - [ ] UUID for each grid
+- [ ] Remove by UUID
+- [ ] Save & Load